gamemanual0/gm0/source/docs/software/adv-control-system/sdk-communication.rst

 When using any method in the FTC SDK that accesses hardware, be that setting motor power, reading an encoder, a sensor, etc., a :term:`LynxCommand` is sent.

 .. note::
-   :term:`LynxCommands <LynxCommand>` are not sent directly from the Robot Controller to an :term:`Expansion Hub` through USB; they are sent through USB to an FTDI, which converts the USB signal to a UART one.
+   :term:`LynxCommands <LynxCommand>` are not sent directly from the Robot Controller to an :term:`Expansion Hub` through USB; in an expansion hub they are sent through USB to an FTDI, which converts the USB signal to a UART one.
+In the control hub, this USB step is skipped, instead the control hub board sends the data directly over UART to the internal expansion hub.

 .. warning::
    :term:`LynxCommands <LynxCommand>` being blocking (and more specifically a master lock being present on each usb device) means that multithreading hardware calls is at best not helpful and typically harmful to performance.